 To maintain or extend the economic life of a well, different work is performed during the life of an oil and gas well to maintain, repair or bring the well back in production.
 Well interventions fall into two major categories, light and heavy.

 Light Workover Well Interventions are performed by lowering tools or equipment into the well, often on a live well, using slickline, wireline or coiled tubing.
 These are cost effective solutions performed on a quick turnaround time improving well production uptime, safer and environmentally more efficient.

 An intervention performed without the need to kill a well.
 AccessESP technology allows an ESP changeout on a live well, the ESP is pulled and replaced with a standard slickline, wireline or coiled tubing operation.

-Run with the tubing, AccessESP Permanent Completion is the ‘landing string’ for the Retrievable Assembly (ESP system).
+Run with the tubing, AccessESP Permanent Completion (Dock) is the ‘landing string’ for the Retrievable Assembly (ESP system).
 It includes the male wet connector, the orientation system to align the male and female wet connectors.
-The Permanent Completion also provides the connection point to the ESP power cable, which runs to the surface on the outside of tubing (like a conventional ESP installation).
+The Permanent Completion (Dock) also provides the connection point to the ESP power cable, which runs to the surface on the outside of tubing (like a conventional ESP installation).